 Assessing climate variability and wetlands

-Queensland is already known for its variable climate.
-As the climate changes into the future, affects to the environment will increasingly be felt.
+Queensland is already known for it's variable climate.
+As the climate changes into the future, affects to the environment will be increasingly felt.

 Scenarios are a helpful way to explore the range of possible future scenarios Australian wetlands could face.
 The Intergovernmental Panel on Climate Change (IPCC) has produced a set of scenarios (p44) that show the variety of warming that we could experience depending on how quickly we act to get our emissions down, and what level of carbon dioxide (CO2) the planet stabilises at.